 - [+FEATURE] FLOW3 (AOP): Added a matches operator as a new possibility for runtime evaluations.

 - [+FEATURE] FLOW3 (AOP): Global objects available in runtime evaluations can now be configured in the settings.
 Resolves #6598.

 - [+FEATURE] FLOW3 (Security): Implemented query rewriting according to the security policy.
 Relates to #5659, Resolves #6604.

-#1 Updated by Sebastian Kurfuerst almost 10 years ago
+#1 Updated by Sebastian Kurfuerst about 10 years ago

 I saw that you removed the request hash again, with the argument "... it puts content security into Fluid templates..."

 I disagree here, it just makes sure that only displayed form fields can be updated as well.
 In particular this is crucial with the [__identity] property being set or not set, and I still think that this part should be determined from the Fluid template.